yungtiec/functional-javascript/functional-javascript.md

 #Callback function
 **Functions are first-class objects in JavaScript!** so functions can be passed as arguments to other functions and be returned by other functions.
 A **higher order function** takes other functions as arguments or returns other functions.
-A **callback function** is a function that is passed to another function as a parameter.
+A **callback function** is a function that is passed to another function as a argument.
 For example:
 ```javascript
 var arr = [1,2,3];